Parañaque Science High School: History

-Admission Process
+Admission process

 Every January or February, PSHS accepts applications for the following school year.
 Foremost among its criteria for selection is being a resident of Parañaque.
 Other requirements include an average grade of 85% (with no grade lower than 85% in any grading period), belonging to the top 100 qualifiers in the entrance examination, and being able to pass the interview given by the head teachers and the principal of the school.

 Organization

-Officers-in-charge and Principals
+Officers-in-charge and principals

 Parañaque Science High School is currently headed by a principal.
 From 1990 up until 2009 the school was headed by an officer-in-charge rather than a principal.
 This is because the school is not entirely considered as an independent school.

-Teaching Staff
+Teaching staff

 There are six school departments in the school, with some subjects merged into one department: English, AP & EsP, Mathematics & MAPEH, Science & ICT, Filipino, and SHS.

-School Profile
+School profile

 Parañaque Science High School scored an 89.64 average on the National Achievement Test for the school year 2013–2014.

 Based on data from SY 2020-2021, there are 272 males and 429 females in the school, making a total of 701 students.

-Student Life
+Student life

+Like regular public highschools in the country, the school follows a class sectioning of each grade level, to subdivide student rosters into three (3) or four (4) sections; depending on the amount enrolled in a batch, each with their assigned names where students are assigned after enrollment period or registration.

+Each class in grade levels are named after a few contemporary factors, depending on the level.
+Hence, the Junior Highschool's (JHS) sections are named after: stars & constellations (Grade 7-8), authors (Grade 9), Mathematicians (Grade 10), and scientists throughout Senior Highschool (Grade 11-12).

+For example; 7-Antares, 8-Cassiopeia, 9-Shakespeare, 10-Pythagoras, 11-Mendel, 12-Einstein.